Parents often ask, “What are colleges really looking for?”

 Related Reading

-Finding their way, Supporting ADHD Brain in the College Search
+- Finding Their Way: Supporting the ADHD Brain in the College Search

 Final Thought